alexmarqs/zod-config/README.md

 #### Dotenv Adapter

 Loads the configuration from a `.env` file.
 In order to use this adapter, you need to install `dotenv` (peer dependency), if you don't have it already.
+It also supports creating nested objects from flat keys using the `nestingSeparator` property.

 ```bash
 npm install dotenv